Report name: Sample Forecast

 That includes inward freight charges, import clearance; import duty plus materials and labour costs associated with added value such as repackaging, labelling or assembly.

-Money in the bank beats money on the shelf, which is why efficient stock control will also greatly benefit Cash Flow as is shown in the example below.
+Money in the bank beats money on the shelf, which is why efficient stock control will greatly benefit the balance sheet.

 All costs associated with getting goods to the point of sale must be included when calculating the gross profit margin.